-A robust and integrated SAR system

-We seek a collective, cross sector culture of being "one SAR body" within an integrated SAR sector.
+A robust and integrated SAR system.
+We seek a collective, cross sector culture of being 'one SAR body' within an integrated SAR system.
 Our policies, processes, procedures and documentation will be coherent, aligned and support effective, efficient and safe SAR practice.
-We will undertake SAR activity cooperatively and learn from our experiences.
-We will continue to improve our understanding of the SAR Sector, our performance, our people, our operations and external influences so that we can improve our services, strengthen our resilience and mitigate our risks.
+We will undertake SAR activity cooperatively and learn from our experiences within a just culture.
+We will continue to improve our understanding of the SAR sector, our performance, our people, our operations and external influences so that we can improve our services, strengthen our resilience and mitigate our risks.
 We will also promote and support SAR innovations and showcase good practice.

-Efficient and sustainable SAR organisations
+Efficient and sustainable SAR organisations.
 We seek high performing, efficient and sustainable SAR organisations with adequate, secure funding.
+We will sustain an inclusive and collaborative environment that enables volunteerism.
 Our capabilities will be fit-for-purpose, appropriately located and adequate to address known SAR needs.
-We will make affordable, evidence based investment decisions supported by good quality information.
-We will adapt our organisations and arrangements in response to changes in our environment and ensure we continue to deliver effective SAR services throughout the NZSRR.
+We will make affordable, evidence-based investment decisions supported by good quality information.
+We will adapt our organisations and arrangements in response to changes in our operating environment and ensure we continue to deliver effective SAR services throughout the New Zealand Search and Rescue Region.

-Capable SAR people
+Capable SAR people.
 We seek to maximise the potential of our SAR people.
-We will work to ensure our people have access to appropriate training and ensure we conduct SAR activities safely.
+We will work to ensure our people have access to appropriate training and ensure we conduct SAR activities competently and safely.
 We will collectively coordinate our standards, training, exercises and documentation.
-Knowledge will be shared without restriction and we will learn from each other.
+Knowledge will be shared without restriction and we will learn from each other and our experiences.
 We will also recognise and celebrate the dedication, courage and commitment of our people.

-SAR Prevention
+SAR Prevention.
 We seek an informed, responsible, adequately equipped and appropriately skilled public who are able to either avoid distress situations or survive them should they occur.
-A large number of organisations have a role to play with SAR prevention.
+Many organisations have a role to play with SAR prevention.
 Collectively, we will enhance personal responsibility through information, education, regulation, investigation and enforcement.
-We will collaborate with, inform, and contribute to partner organisations and when required, enable, coordinate or lead public focussed SAR preventative strategies and actions in order to reduce the number and/or the severity of SAR incidents within the NZSRR.
+We will collaborate with, inform, and contribute to partner organisations.
+When required we will enable, coordinate, or lead public focused SAR preventative strategies and actions in order to reduce the number and/or the severity of SAR incidents within the New Zealand Search and Rescue Region.